Holistic Therapy for Cats and Dogs in Pewaukee, WI

 - And more

-Dr. Ann-Margret and Dr. Nashold work with you to develop an effective treatment plan for your pet.
+Dr. Nashold will work with you to develop an effective treatment plan for your pet.
 Some pets benefit from one to two acupuncture sessions while others need a series in order to feel the effects.
 Oftentimes, we also use animal acupuncture as a preventive measure against certain illnesses and injuries.

 A titer test is a possible vaccine alternative and measures the antibodies for certain diseases already present in your pet’s body.
 A high level of antibodies could mean your pet does not require booster vaccinations at the time of the test.
 However, the law requires rabies vaccines to be administered on schedule, regardless of a titer test.
 Also, a titer test may not be enough to qualify your pet for boarding, grooming, training classes, or travel.
 Please talk to your veterinarian about any concerns regarding vaccinations and if titer testing is right for you and your pet!